nats_jetstream

 Consume mirrored streams

-In the case where a stream being consumed is mirrored from a different JetStream domain the stream cannot be resolved from the subject name alone, and so the stream name as well as the subject (if applicable) must both be specified.
+When a stream being consumed is mirrored in a different JetStream domain, the stream cannot be resolved from the subject name alone.
+You must specify the stream name as well as the subject (if applicable).

 Metadata